Don’t tell me you missed last month’s quiz!!! Here it is again with the answer to follow:

 Isn’t that a Fats Domino song?

 Yes it’s a Fats Domino song!
 That’s the whole point!
-(Shana, get a picture of Ricky Nelson.)
+(Shana, get me a picture of Ricky Nelson.)

 No!!
 He did not!!!!

-I’m serious!!!!!!
+Yes, I’m serious!!!!!!

 Do we need a picture of The Beatles?

-No, Shana, even the 20-year-old bagger guy knew who The Beatles were!
+No, Shana, even the 20-year-old bagger knew who The Beatles were!
 So, I blurted out, “THAT’S A FATS DOMINO SONG!!!”
 I was met with blank stares and mild incredulity.
 (Shana, get me a picture of Fats Domino)

-So, I go to look in on him after I finish putting things away.
+So, I went to look in on him after I finished putting things away.
 He was asleep.
 His face was bright red!
 I touched him and he was really hot; so, I proceeded to undress him a bit and uncover him and I gave him Belladonna without even thinking about it.
-(Between you and me Elaine, I am running out of potencies so you will surprised here at what I have been using.)
+(Between you and me Elaine, I am running out of potencies so you will be surprised here at what I have been using.)
 I gave him a 200c and there was no real improvement.
 I figured that with such a high potency he should be calmer and less agitated right away (he kept moving and going up and down and in and out of the covers) so next I gave Sulphur for the redness…dumb me.
 No reaction.
 I waited about 20 minutes to give it some thought.

 He happened to be sleeping with his mouth open so I decided to smell his breath and it was very strong; so, I finally put two and two together, also recalling that I had noticed his tongue was white and gave one dose of ____________ 1M, (yes, I know, a little high but that was all I had).
 He calmed down instantly and fell asleep.
 That’s it!!!!
+He woke up the next day as if nothing had happened.

-So….what is the remedy?
-Do you know?
-Write to me at [email protected] and let me know the answer; it will be revealed in next month’s ezine.
-Shana, get that video of Fats Domino with Ricky Nelson joining him on “I’m Walkin'”!
+Write to me at [email protected] and let me know what remedy you came up with; it will be revealed in next month’s ezine.
+Shana, get me that video of Fats Domino with Ricky Nelson joining him on “I’m Walkin'”!

 Here it is!
 (Eat your heart out, Beatles!)